Where we are now

 • Full project will be operational across the Gunjur catchment area.

-• Increase the number of trained trainers from Gunjur and other parts of rural Gambia.
+• Increase the number of trained trainers from Gunjur and other parts of rural South Kombo region, The Gambia.

 • Establish a BE REEL network of provision to be rolled out across other rural communities in The Gambia, aligning with Gambia’s National Strategy